International Workers' Day: Nigeria

 Since 1981, 1 May is a public holiday in Nigeria.
 On the day, people gather while, traditionally, the president of the Nigeria Labour Congress and other politicians address workers.

 Somalia

-In Somalia, 1 May is a public holiday and celebrated as the Labour Day.
+In Somalia, 1 May is a public holiday and celebrated as Labour Day.

 South Africa

 In South Africa, Workers' Day has been celebrated as a national public holiday on 1 May each year since 1995.
-May Day started to get more attention by African workers in 1928, which saw thousands of workers in a mass march.
+Workers' Day started to get more attention by African workers in 1928, which saw thousands of workers in a mass march.
 In 1950, the South African Communist Party called for a strike on 1 May in response to the Suppression of Communism Act declaring it illegal.
 Police violence caused the death of 18 people across Soweto.
 It has its origins within the historical struggles of workers and their trade unions internationally for solidarity between working people in their struggles to win fair employment standards and more importantly, to establish a culture of human and worker rights and to ensure that these are enshrined in international law and the national law.